-American University Negotiation Project (AUNP) is a forum for those interested in practicing and improving their negotiation skills.
-AUNP hosts skills workshops, simulations and other events throughout the semester centered on these skills.
+The American University Negotiation Project (AUNP) is a forum for those interested in practicing and improving their negotiation skills.
+AUNP hosts skills workshops, simulations and other events throughout the semester centered on these building and refining these techniques.
 AUNP also prioritizes hosting guest speakers to enhance our simulations and provide valuable background information for each specific topic.
 The goal in each simulation we run is to provide participants with a place to develop and enhance their understanding of negotiation theories through practice.
 The simulations cover diverse topics and formats, such as bilateral, multi-party and mediated-style negotiations.
 The negotiations apply to a diverse array of settings such as international relations, business, public policy, non-profits and law.
 Each simulation is unique and previous knowledge is never necessary for participants.
 During the simulation and the subsequent debrief, members will gain valuable insight into their own inter-personal negotiation abilities and develop a better understanding of the challenges conflicting parties and/or mediators face.
 To contact us, please email email@example.com.

 Civil war in Syria, the near collapse of government in Libya and Iraq, the crushing repression of the Eritrean people, the rise of the Islamic State group – it is clear that instability is rampant throughout the Middle East and North Africa forcing millions to flee.
 Europe is facing the worst refugee crisis since World War II, with more than 500,000 refugees and migrants making the dangerous journey into EU borders this year alone.
 Join AUNP and take on the role of a foreign dignitary from one of six critical nations or as a member of the UNHCR as we recreate the real-world discussions taking place in Europe today.
 Can a sustainable solution be found?
 Or will infighting and apathy undermine consensus?
 With extremist threats growing both at home and abroad, each move you make could leave a lasting mark on history.